 Continuing Education Units: NESTA 2.0 CEUs, Spencer Institute 2.0 CEUs, MMACA 2.0 CEUs, ITCA 2.0 CEUs

 Recertification Requirements: Certification is valid for (2) two years.
 You are required to complete 2.0 units (20 hours) of CEUs (continuing education credits) to keep your certification valid.
 Please review the 2-Year Recertification Guide for further details.

 Online Learning Format: Online access of materials including detailed video PowerPoint lectures, audio training sessions, and non-proctored online multiple choice exam.
 You can log in and out of your online classroom as needed.
 You can always go back to review your materials as much as needed.
 You will test when you are ready.

 Once you register, you will be given immediate access to begin your studies.

-Certification Exam Requirement: Passing a 100 multiple choice, non-proctored online exam with 85% or higher.
-Two attempts at the exam are given.
+Certification Exam Requirement: Passing a 100 multiple choice, non-proctored online exam with 70% or higher.
+Three attempts at the exam are given.